-The presiding officer of the Council shall be responsible for ensuring that order and decorum are maintained during all meetings of the Council, and shall be responsible for assigning to the Sergeant-at-Arms his or her duties and station.
-The Chief of Police, or such member of the Police Department as he/she shall designate, shall be Sergeant-at-Arms of the Council.
-He/she shall carry out all orders and instructions given by the presiding officer for the purpose of maintaining order, decorum and to enforce the rules of conduct as directed by the presiding officer.
+The presiding officer of the Council shall be responsible for ensuring that order and decorum are maintained during all meetings of the Council and shall be responsible for assigning to the Sergeant-at-Arms their duties and station.
+The Chief of Police, or such member of the Police Department as they shall designate, shall be Sergeantat-Arms of the Council.
+They shall carry out all orders and instructions given by the presiding officer for the purpose of maintaining order, decorum and to enforce the rules of conduct as directed by the presiding officer.